 Based on their level of accreditation, some agencies already meet these requirements, while others will now have to employ people and processes to meet these guidelines.
 Failure to comply will mean costly fines and may even escalate to suspension of participation in Medicare and Medicaid programs.

 While changes in this area will be expensive and require the institution of new systems and staff, the implementation date for this CoP is set for 2018.
-However it will be wise to get started immediately to develop the required policies, systems, and tools, and also to test the programs to ensure they meet regulation requirements.
+However, it will be wise to get started immediately to develop the required policies, systems, and tools, and also to test the programs to ensure they meet regulatory requirements.

 Though the new CoPs will impose significant cost and administrative burdens as well as a crunch on the implementation time, the new regulations have been a long time coming.
 In the long run, the new CoPs will significantly improve patient care and agency performance.
 On the upside, for those looking for more time, NAHC is currently assessing if the implementation deadline of 6 months is sufficient, having already requested, along with several other agencies a timeline of 12 to 18 months for implementation.